 Add a little Kahlua to that mix and you’re looking at my new favorite cupcake.
 The result is the same moist, tender cake, but with a kick of coffee and rum that just puts this cupcake over the top.

-Some notes before we get started: These cupcakes must be refrigerated for at least 3-4 hours, preferably over night, so make sure you have enough fridge space for two cupcake trays to sit fairly level.
+- These Kahlua Tres Leches Cupcakes must be refrigerated for at least 3-4 hours, preferably over night, so make sure you have enough fridge space for two cupcake trays to sit fairly level.
 You *can* transfer the cupcakes to a smaller container, but it’s easier/less messy to keep them in the pans while they are still soaking up the milk.

-Finally, the alcohol in these does not get cooked off, so they are not really kid-friendly, but I’ve also included non-alcoholic instructions and it’s pretty simple to make half boozy/half not.
+- Finally, the alcohol in these does not get cooked off, so they are not really kid-friendly, but I’ve also included non-alcoholic instructions in the recipe notes and it’s pretty simple to make half boozy/half not.

 Kahlua Tres Leches Cupcakes